 Every journey starts with the first step.

 Listen, everybody's gotta start somewhere.
 You're probably reading this because your at Square One.
 Plan A. Ground Zero.
 But your journey won't end there, and that's point.
 If you're looking to make a profession from your creative work, sooner or later you'll be asked to present your Artist CV.
 Like any job, employers or people who want to hire you for work will want a little insight into your history, accomplishments and skills.
-More often than not, they'll want to know this information before they've met you.
+Typically they'll check out your website, social media, they'll ask for a CV and sometimes they'll ask for your portfolio.
+More often than not, your employer will want to know this information before they decide to meet you for an interview.
 Here's what you'll need to put your best foot forward when writing your CV.

 In a nutshell, this is a quick list of headings you can have:

 You gotta own it!
 Make it look good.

 Something to remember is that this is your CV so you can take some freedom in how you present the formatting for the information you include.
 Just make sure it's clear and easy to read.
 I've outlined a couple of format options for some of the sections.

 This can really set you up to be noticed as a professional, or at least as a person whose progressing nicely in their art career.
 But what if you've just gotten yourself into taking your art more seriously and you really can't fill up all these sections?

 Don't worry, you can still make a lasting impression even if you have little to no experience by putting what you DO have experience in and really focus on your wording.
 You're also allowed to put things that may be in the works and coming up.
 Just make sure they are confirmed, like 100% in the bag.